 Decorate with Wreaths on Your Christmas Table:

-Since I was decorating with red and navy blue, the extra greenery kept the table from looking too patriotic!
+Plus, with all the red and navy blue, the extra greenery kept the table from looking too patriotic!

 If you like the preserved boxwood wreaths I hung on my dining room chairs, these are the exact ones I bought.

-If you want something a little larger with more color, this 22 inch berry wreath is pretty!
-(Plus, the price is great!)
+If you want something a little larger with more color, this 24 plaid and houndstooth wreath is pretty!

-Or, go for an even more colorful wreath with this red berry version…
+Or, go for an even larger wreath with this 36″ prelit artificial wreath.

 For more ideas for decorating with wreaths for Christmas, here are some finds from around the internet: